syncrosim/pysyncrosim/docs/quickstart.rst

 Setting Run Parameters
 ^^^^^^^^^^^^^^^^^^^^^^
-We will now run our Scenario using the Scenario :meth:`~pysyncrosim.scenario.Scenario.run()` method.
+We will now run our scenario using the scenario :meth:`~pysyncrosim.scenario.Scenario.run()` method.

 .. code-block:: pycon

-    # Run the Scenario
+    # Run the scenario
     >>> my_results_scenario = my_scenario.run()
     Running Scenario [1] My First Scenario
     Run successful

 Checking the Run Log
 ^^^^^^^^^^^^^^^^^^^^
-For more information use the Scenario :meth:`~pysyncrosim.scenario.Scenario.run_log()` method.
-Note that this method can only be called when a Scenario is a *Results Scenario*.
+For more information use the scenario :meth:`~pysyncrosim.scenario.Scenario.run_log()` method.
+Note that this method can only be called when a scenario is a *Results Scenario*.

 .. code-block:: pycon